-22.3.5.1 Average remaining life of securities - 31 December 2014
+22.3.5.1 Average remaining life of securities - 31 December 2015

 France Italy Brazil Spain

-5.9 4.1 1.3 5.9
+5.9 3.6 1.5 5.2

-22.3.5.2 22.3.5.2 Average remaining life of securities - 31 December 2013
+22.3.5.2 2 Average remaining life of securities - 31 December 2014

 France Italy Brazil Spain

-6.0 4.1 1.0 5.3
+5.9 4.1 2.1 5.9

-22.4 Sensitivity of MCEV[©] to market risks
+22.4 Sensitivity of MCEV[®] to market risks

 Sensitivity analyses are performed to efficiently identify and manage earnings and equity volatility.
-One of the key analyses used by management concerns the sensitivity of Market Consistent Embedded Value (MCEV[©]) to market and insurance risks.
+One of the key analyses used by management concerns the sensitivity of Market Consistent Embedded Value (MCEV[®]) to market and insurance risks.

-The Group's embedded value reporting is based on CFO Forum MCEV[©] Principles (Market Consistent European Embedded Value Principles developed by a group of Finance Directors from Europe's top insurance companies set up in 2002).
+The Group's embedded value reporting is based on CFO Forum MCEV[©] (1) Principles (Market Consistent European Embedded Value Principles developed by a group of Finance Directors from Europe's top insurance companies set up in 2002).
+The Brazilian subsidiary Caixa Seguros and the Argentinian subsidiary have continued to apply the Group's traditional reporting procedure and deterministic models are used by smaller Group entities whose policies do not generally include options or financial guarantees.

 The Brazilian subsidiary Caixa Seguros has continued to apply the Group's traditional reporting procedure and deterministic models are used by smaller Group entities whose policies do not generally include options or financial guarantees.

-CNP Assurances uses valuation techniques for measuring financial options based on market consistent financial assumptions at 31 December 2014.
+CNP Assurances uses valuation techniques for measuring financial options based on market consistent financial assumptions at 31 December 2013.

 The calculation of embedded value necessarily relies on numerous assumptions with respect to economic conditions, operating conditions, policyholders' behaviour, taxes and other matters, many of which are beyond the Company's control.
 Actual future experience may vary from that assumed in the calculation of the embedded value.
-MCEV[©] is the sum of:
+MCEV[®] is the sum of: